kassko/data-mapper/README.md

 If you use the provideMapping() method name for all your objects, you don't need to specify a configuration because it's the default settings.

-You can do the same for the Yaml mapping configuration, the resulting format is named Yaml:
+You can do the same for the Yaml mapping configuration:
 #### Yaml format ####
 ```php
 namespace Kassko\Sample;